Mia-acton/SOC-FPGA-VGA-VERILOG/index.md

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).

-I decided to create a simple Pac-Man design for my FPGA VGA Driver Project.
-Going into this project, I thought it would be relatively straight-forward to configure my design accordingly - but I was sorely mistaken.
-I researched a number of different ideas before finally deciding on Pac-Man, I even went as far as to design and build some basic level applications on VGA including the french and jamaican flags (as seen below).
-I did this in order to establish a comfort level in my knowlege to this style of code, and when I decided I was happy with the output - I moved on to coding my actual project.
-My design consisted of a yellow Pac-Man character, three ghosts (red, white and cyan), a blue maze-like grid, and beige pac-dots.
-I went through various different stages in building my project, starting with a simple visual of Pac-Man on his own.
-I thought it was important to ensure I understood the layout of my grid before I started hard coding my final design, so I started at a foundation level.
-Creating the Pac-Man character itself was relatively easy at first, and I soon integrated two ghosts to figure out my alignment.
-Once I added in the maze-like structure things started to get a bit more complicated as I was having some alignment issues and trouble figuring out prioriy levels.
+I decided to create a simple Pac-Man-style visual for my FPGA VGA Driver project.
+Going into this, I assumed it would be relatively straightforward to configure the VGA logic and draw a few basic shapes on screen - but I quickly discovered that even simple graphics can become challenging when built at the hardware-description level.

+To build confidence, I first created a few small practice visuals, including the French and Jamaican flags, as shown below.
+These early tests helped me establish a foundation in drawing pixel regions, using row/column counters, and controlling RGB signals.
+Once I felt comfortable with this workflow, I moved on to developing my actual Pac-Man scene.

+My final design consists of four main components:
+  - A yellow Pac-Man character
+  - Three ghosts (red, white, and cyan)
+  - A blue maze-like grid structure
+  - Beige pac-dots scattered throughout the maze

+I intentionally built each part in stages I began with Pac-Man on a blank screen to confirm that my coordinate system and circle-drawing logic were correct.
+Next, I added two ghosts to verify spatial alignment and ensure that the characters appeared consistently across frames.
+Once I introduced the maze structure, the complexity increased significantly - particularly with object alignment and priority ordering, since Pac-Man must always appear on top of the background elements.

+Despite the unexpected challenges, working through these problems game me a much deeper understanding of VGA timing, pixel-based rendering, and hardware-driven graphics.
+The iterative process of refining each component ultimately shaped the final version of my project.

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.